2020 TCR Italy Touring Car Championship

 The 2020 TCR Italy Touring Car Championship will be the sixth season of the ITCC to run under TCR regulations and the 34rd season since the national touring car series was revived in 1987 as the Campionato Italiano Turismo.
+Salvatore Tavano won the drivers' championship, his third consecutive and fourth overall.

 Teams and drivers

 Calendar and results

 The calendar was announced in December but due to the COVID-19 pandemic has been postponed to a date yet to be decided.